6th December, 2017

 James Weaver MANAGING DIRECTOR

 James has more than 13 years’ experience working in the digital space.
-Prior to joining DeltaQuest, he held positions as digital marketing manager and head of eCommerce for large online retailers.
-During his time at DeltaQuest, he has led large digital transformation projects, as well as been the driving force behind the development of DQ Media’s CMS software.
+He has held positions such as Digital Marketing Manager and Head of eCommerce for a number of large online retailers.
+He currently serves as a consultant for DQ Media, having led large digital transformation projects for the company, as well as contributed to the development of DQ Media’s CMS software.
 He specialises in project management and digital analytics.